julian-molina/Documentation/_includes/concepts/references.md

 Notice that <a data-toggle="tooltip" data-original-title="{{site.data.data_mine.polygon_vertex}}">vertices</a> under each polygon reference to <a data-toggle="tooltip" data-original-title="{{site.data.data_mine.point}}">points</a> under the chart points node.

-This means that the node *shapes* feature several internal references.
+This means that the node *shapes* features several internal references.

 {% include note.html content="The *backup*, *clone* and *share* operations make different uses of the properties of references.
 We will cover the three of them extensively so that you may make the most of these features." %}